akdemirlab/HiCPlotter/README.md

 # Tips

-If your data contains several columns before data matrix, from command line you could use:
+*If your data contains several columns before data matrix, from command line you could use:

 	cut -f N- matrix > new_matrix (where N is the ith column data values start)

-If any of the imported packages are missing in your python system, try to comment out those lines.
+*If any of the imported packages are missing in your python system, try to comment out those lines.
 For example:

 	Original  :     from scipy.signal import argrelextrema (line 20)
 	Try this  :     #from scipy.signal import argrelextrema (line 20).
 Use HiCPlotter with the -pi 0 and -ptd 0

+*If you received the following error: "IOError: encoder jpeg not available", please change extensions of '.jpeg' to '.png' after line 880.

-If you like to run HiCPlotter in verbose mode, please use -v parameter which will create a log file with which parameters the program ran.
+*If you like to run HiCPlotter in verbose mode, please use -v parameter which will create a log file with which parameters the program ran.

+*If you need to convert bigWig files to bedGraph files, you can use kentUtils/bigWigToBedGraph executable.

 # Help: